Design Philosophy

 args and deps

-Every factory accepts two arguments:args- required.
-Always containsclient: IUmbraClientand any fixed configuration for this operation (e.g. a specific mint).deps- optional.
-Contains every infrastructure provider, key generator, and ZK prover used internally.
+Every factory accepts two arguments:args— required.
+Always containsclient: IUmbraClientand any fixed configuration for this operation (e.g. a specific mint).deps— optional.
+Contains every infrastructure provider, key generator, ZK prover, and relayer adapter used internally.
 Alldepsfields have sensible defaults derived from theclient.
-The only exceptions are ZK provers, which have no default and must always be supplied explicitly.
+The only exceptions are ZK provers and the burner factoryrelayeradapter, which have no built-in defaults and must always be supplied explicitly.

 deps override client-level deps.
 Client-level deps override built-in defaults.